sureswiftcapital/WP-Google-Calendar-Events/google-calendar-events/readme.txt

 ## Available Translations ##

-* Spanish - Provided by Eduardo Larequi of [educacion.navarra.es/web/pnte/](http://www.educacion.navarra.es/web/pnte/).
+* Catalan - Provided by Toni Ginard & Monica Grau of [agora.xtec.cat](http://agora.xtec.cat/).
+* Dutch - Provided by Henri van Werkhoven.
-* Italian - Provided by Francesco Paccagnella of [pacca.it](http://www.pacca.it/).
+* Finnish - Provided by Ville Myllymäki.
 * French - Provided by Vincent Bray.
 * German - Provided by Stefanie Drucker of [kreativhuhn.at](http://www.kreativhuhn.at/).
+* Italian - Provided by Francesco Paccagnella of [pacca.it](http://www.pacca.it/).
+* Lithuanian - Provided by Andrius Mazeika of [mazeika.info](http://mazeika.info/).
 * Norwegian - Provided by Tore Hjartland of [aliom.no](http://www.aliom.no/).
 * Polish - Provided by Michał Pasternak of [iplweb.pl](http://iplweb.pl/).
-* Lithuanian - Provided by Andrius Mazeika of [mazeika.info](http://mazeika.info/).
-* Dutch - Provided by Henri van Werkhoven.
-* Catalan - Provided by Toni Ginard & Monica Grau of [agora.xtec.cat](http://agora.xtec.cat/).
+* Portuguese (Brazilian) - Provided by CodeLayer.
 * Russian - Provided by Vadim Reutskiy.
+* Spanish - Provided by Eduardo Larequi of [educacion.navarra.es/web/pnte/](http://www.educacion.navarra.es/web/pnte/).
 * Swedish - Provided by Familjedaghemmet Chicos of [chicos.nu](http://www.chicos.nu/).

 == Installation ==